-Application/Platform Security Policy (AppSec)
+Application Security Policy

 To ensure that all software developed, tested, and deployed by EasyCred is secure by design, resilient against common vulnerabilities, and compliant with RBI/CERT-In and global best practices.